Social-Ecological Transformations: Human-Animal Relations Under Climate Change in Northern Eurasia (HUMANOR)

 In HUMANOR we are looking at the climate and non-climate drivers in human-animal relations over time scales of tens and hundreds of years.
 We are trying to establish whether the climate has been the most important driver of the change, or have the societal changes such as legislation and governance overruled the climate effect.
 Our main study areas are northern Fennoscandia, Yamal and Mongolia.

-The rationale is to understand contemporary nomadic pastoralist livelihoods experiencing rapid climate and land use change by detailing their historical trajectories in contrasting socio-economic, administrative and ecological contexts.
+The rationale was to understand contemporary nomadic pastoralist livelihoods experiencing rapid climate and land use change by detailing their historical trajectories in contrasting socio-economic, administrative and ecological contexts.
 Participatory approach is having a pivotal role in HUMANOR, since we do involve the herders in research design, data collection and analysis.
-The project concentrates in two time scales – post-WWII and the late Holocene (ca. last 2000 years).
+The project concentrated in two time scales – post-WWII and the late Holocene (ca. last 2000 years).
 These time scales have experienced significant societal and climatic changes in terms of transition from hunting to herding reindeer, and the change from collectivization to post-collectivized society.

 - Is climate change really the dominant driver in Northern Eurasian pastoral social-ecological systems?